Rapidly deploying on-device eye tracking by distilling visual foundation models: Related Work

 \subsection{Self-Supervised Representation Learning}

 Self-supervised learning (SSL) learns representations by encouraging invariance across augmented views of unlabeled data.
 Modern SSL methods can be categorized into four broad families~\cite{balestriero2023cookbook}: contrastive learning, self-distillation, canonical correlation analysis, and masked image modeling.
 Early contrastive methods~\cite{chen2020simple, he2020momentum} require large batch sizes or memory banks, limiting scalability.
-Self-distillation methods often adopt a student-teacher framework in which the teacher is an exponential moving average (EMA) of the student to prevent collapse~\cite{grill2020bootstrap, caron2021emerging, oquab2023dinov2, simeoni2025dinov3}, achieving state-of-the-art performance.
-Canonical correlation analysis based methods, such as~\cite{bardes2021vicreg}, avoid representational collapse through variance-invariance-covariance regularization without imposing categorical structure on the embedding space.
-Mask-image-modeling methods~\cite{he2022masked, bao2021beit, zhou2021ibot, oquab2023dinov2} take inspiration from language modeling and predict masked out tokens on the images.
+Self-distillation methods typically adopt a student-teacher framework in which the teacher is an exponential moving average (EMA) of the student to prevent representational collapse~\cite{grill2020bootstrap, caron2021emerging, oquab2023dinov2, simeoni2025dinov3}, and have achieved state-of-the-art performance on a range of benchmarks.
+Canonical-correlation-analysis-based methods, such as~\cite{bardes2021vicreg}, avoid representational collapse through variance-invariance-covariance regularization without imposing a categorical structure on the embedding space.
+Masked image modeling methods~\cite{he2022masked, bao2021beit, zhou2021ibot, oquab2023dinov2} take inspiration from language modeling and predict masked tokens from images.
 Most SSL methods are evaluated on classification or segmentation benchmarks, and many use loss functions that encourage a soft clustering of representations.
-These self-supervised learning techniques lead to visual foundation models when combined with large web-scale datasets.
-While SSL has transformed representation learning for natural images, its application to near-eye images and gaze estimation remains underexplored.
+When extended to large web-scale datasets, these techniques yield visual foundation models (VFMs).
+Although SSL has transformed representation learning for natural images, its application to near-eye images and gaze estimation remains underexplored.